How to Set TradingView Alerts: Step-by-Step Guide

 1. Get to Your Chart

-Log into TradingView and pull up the chart for whatever you're trading.
-Make sure you're on the right timeframe—this matters because alerts trigger based on the timeframe you're viewing.
+Log into TradingView and open the chart for whatever you're trading.
+Double-check your timeframe—this matters because alerts trigger based on the chart timeframe you're viewing.

 2. Open the Alert Panel